BeatrizSilv/Onboarding/NewHireChecklist.md

 > **Top of mind**: Check in with the Leadership Team.
 Get to know them and ask questions!

-> **Expected Outcome**: Keeping in mind that the activities defined in previous weeks are not necessarily restricted to those weeks only, by **week 4** the new hire should be fairly familiar with how FTA operates and should be acquainted with FTA’s Leadership team.
+> **Expected Outcome**: Keeping in mind that the activities defined in previous weeks are not necessarily restricted to those weeks only, by **week 4** you should be fairly familiar with how FTA operates and should be acquainted with FTA’s Leadership team.

 <br>